Insider Selling: RadNet, Inc. (NASDAQ:RDNT) COO Sells 10,000 Shares of Stock

-RadNet, Inc. (NASDAQ:RDNT) COO Norman R. Hames sold 10,000 shares of the business’s stock in a transaction that occurred on Monday, December 6th.
-The stock was sold at an average price of $27.66, for a total value of $276,600.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+RadNet, Inc. (NASDAQ:RDNT) COO Norman R. Hames sold 10,000 shares of the company’s stock in a transaction dated Friday, December 3rd.
+The shares were sold at an average price of $27.42, for a total transaction of $274,200.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

-RadNet (NASDAQ:RDNT) last announced its quarterly earnings results on Monday, November 8th.
-The medical research company reported $0.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.18 by $0.03.
-RadNet had a return on equity of 12.87% and a net margin of 2.67%.
-The company had revenue of $332.70 million during the quarter, compared to the consensus estimate of $341.26 million.
-During the same period in the prior year, the company earned $0.15 earnings per share.
-The company’s revenue for the quarter was up 14.0% compared to the same quarter last year.
-Equities analysts forecast that RadNet, Inc. will post 0.71 earnings per share for the current year.
+RadNet (NASDAQ:RDNT) last posted its quarterly earnings data on Monday, November 8th.
+The medical research company reported $0.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.18 by $0.03.
+The business had revenue of $332.70 million during the quarter, compared to the consensus estimate of $341.26 million.
+RadNet had a net margin of 2.67% and a return on equity of 12.87%.
+The firm’s quarterly revenue was up 14.0% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.15 earnings per share.
+On average, equities analysts predict that RadNet, Inc. will post 0.71 earnings per share for the current year.

-A number of analysts have weighed in on RDNT shares.
-Zacks Investment Research cut RadNet from a “buy” rating to a “hold” rating in a research report on Tuesday, November 16th.
-Raymond James lowered RadNet from an “outperform” rating to a “market perform” rating in a research note on Thursday, August 12th.
-TheStreet raised RadNet from a “c” rating to a “b-” rating in a research note on Wednesday, November 17th.
-Finally, Barclays assumed coverage on RadNet in a research note on Thursday, August 12th.
-They set an “overweight” rating and a $39.00 price target on the stock.
-Two analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $35.00.
+RDNT has been the subject of several recent research reports.
+Barclays began coverage on shares of RadNet in a research report on Thursday, August 12th.
+They issued an “overweight” rating and a $39.00 price target for the company.
+Zacks Investment Research cut shares of RadNet from a “buy” rating to a “hold” rating in a research report on Tuesday, November 16th.
+Raymond James lowered shares of RadNet from an “outperform” rating to a “market perform” rating in a research note on Thursday, August 12th.
+Finally, TheStreet raised shares of RadNet from a “c” rating to a “b-” rating in a research note on Wednesday, November 17th.
+Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $35.00.

 RadNet, Inc provides freestanding, fixed-site outpatient diagnostic imaging services in the United States.
 Its centers provide physicians with imaging capabilities to facilitate the diagnosis and treatment of diseases and disorders and reduce unnecessary invasive procedures.
 The firm offers magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mammography, ultrasound, diagnostic radiology, fluoroscopy, and other related procedures.